On this page

 - updating the internal fit-out of your premises

 - putting outdoor seating or heaters on a footpath.

-The Department of Planning and Community Development website explains the steps involved in applying for a planning permit if you need one.
+The Department of Environment, Land, Water and Planning (DELWP) provides information about the steps involved in applying for a planning permit.

 What you can do early on

 Before you sign your lease or buy your property, it's a good idea to: